nwutils/nw-updater/README.md

 }
 ```

-Inside manifest, you need to specify where to download packages from for all supported OS'es, manifest url where this manifest could be found and version of the app.
+Inside the app manifest, you need to specify where to download packages from for all supported OS'es, a manifest url where this manifest can be found and the current version of the app.

 ### updater:checkNewVersion(cb)

-Will check version of application by checking manifest specified in manufestUrl.
-Callback will be executed if the version was changed.
+Will check the latest available version of the application by requesting the manifest specified in manufestUrl.
+The callback will be executed if the version was changed.

 ### updater:download(cb)

-Will download the new app version in temporary folder.
+Will download the new app version in a temporary folder.

 ### updater:unpack(filename, cb)